datawire/ambassador-docs/docs/emissary/1.13/topics/running/ambassador-with-aws.md

     service: ambassador
 ```

-   After deploying the `Service` above and manually enabling the proxy protocol you will need to deploy the following [Ambassador `Module`](../ambassador) to tell Ambassador to use the proxy protocol and then restart Ambassador for the configuration to take effect.
+   After deploying the `Service` above and manually enabling the proxy protocol you will need to deploy the following [Ambassador `Module`](../ambassador) to tell $productName$ to use the proxy protocol and then restart $productName$ for the configuration to take effect.

    ```yaml
    apiVersion: getambassador.io/v2